open5e/open5e/source/monsters/monsters_a-z/S/shambling-mound.rst

 bludgeoning damage.

-**Engulf**: The shambling mound engulfs a Medium or smaller creature grappled by it.
-The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) bludgeoning damage.
+**Engulf**: The shambling mound engulfs a Medium or smaller creature :ref:`srd:grappled` by it.
+The engulfed target is :ref:`srd:blinded`, :ref:`srd:restrained`, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8 + 4) bludgeoning damage.
 If the mound moves, the engulfed target moves with it.
 The mound can have only one creature engulfed at a